Explore the different ways in which we work to expand and support aquaculture industry in the Gulf of Maine.

 In 2017, GMRI’s Aquaculture Program partnered with the City of South Portland and GEI Consultants to develop a Master Plan or long-term vision for the …

 Aquaculture is the practice of growing seafood in a controlled setting, as opposed to harvesting wild populations.
 Aquaculture accounts for roughly half of all global seafood production and its output is increasing rapidly while wild-harvest rates have remained essentially flat.
 Marine species being farmed commercially in the Gulf of Maine include Atlantic salmon, eastern and European oysters, blue mussels, sea vegetables, and American eel.
-Sea farmers and researchers are working to develop techniques for growing additional species such as sea scallops, soft-shell clams, hard-shell clams, additional species of marine algae.
+Sea farmers and researchers are working to develop techniques for growing additional species such as sea scallops, soft-shell clams, hard-shell clams, and additional species of marine algae.

 For more than a decade, we've worked to ensure that the Gulf of Maine’s rich and productive ecosystem supports an array of wild fisheries and the communities that depend upon them.
 An expanded aquaculture industry doesn’t need to get in the way of healthy wild fisheries, either.
 In fact, the two approaches lie along the same continuum of marine stewardship that rely on a clean environment, a keen understanding of the Gulf of Maine, thoughtful management, innovative leadership, and an informed and supportive public.
 The combination of healthy wild-harvest fisheries and aquaculture farms will help our region meet the challenges of feeding growing populations and adapting to a warming climate.